Appearance:

 Combat

-As mentioned before, the Salwar have a deadly bite, and will use their great size to crush opponents.
-Their tough hide allied with thick layers of blubber serve as excellent protection against weapons.
-They are sufficiently strong to launch themselves many feet into the air, possibly onto the decks of ships.
-Low draught ships like galleys are especially vulnerable to Salwar attacks, as these beasts can throw themselves aboard with ease and sudden violence.
-Under the Compulsion, with their increased intellect they will form crude plans to attack and are capable of simple but cunning ruses.
-Commonly, they will quietly tail a ship and when the opportunity arises - often the dead of night - will all launch themselves onto the deck and attempt to devour the crew and/or capsize the ship with their great bulk.
+The Salwar have a deadly bite, and will use their great size to crush opponents.
+Their tough hide allied along with thick layers of blubber serve as excellent protection.
+They are powerful enough to burst from the water many feet into the air and onto the decks of ships.
+When Awakened they form crude plans to attack and are capable of simple but cunning ruses.
+Most frequently they simply tail a ship and at the dead of night - will all launch themselves onto the deck and attack.
+Other tactics include overpowering small vessels but leaving the crew alive and floundering, using them as bait to draw in would-be rescuers.

 As they normally prey upon whales, they have excellent knowledge of their habits and so will occasionally herd whales to impede the movement of a larger ship, slowing it down long enough for a massive mob of Salwar to arrive and attack.

 There are reports of Salwar which have been especially gifted with intelligence and magical talents which pose an even more dire threat, but these have not been confirmed.
-Magically endowed Salwar would likely have some control over local weather, stopping winds and/or summoning thick fog to conceal their approach.
+These exceptional Salwar possess magics that can control weather, most frequently by causing heavy fog.

 Countermeasures

 Ships which frequent areas where these are common will seed their decks with oversized caltrops or other contrivances to injure boarding Salwar.
 Downward pointed spears mounted to the hull are also used to discourage attacks.
-For similar reasons, most ships will carry ‘Salwar Spears’ - 8’ spears with 4’ blades and a short crosspiece.
-These long-bladed weapons are designed to pierce the tough hide and thick blubber and are not generally equipped with sharpened edges.
-Ballista are also common weapons used, though special bolts with very small points and no flights are used.
+For similar reasons, most ships will carry ‘Salwar Spears’ - 8’ spears with 4’ blades and a short crosspiece - essential oversized boar spears.

 Societies which live in areas frequented by these creatures will often have dangerous, but necessary, salwar hunts and will also pay bounties on these fell beasts.
 Usually the lower-jaw is all that is needed to make the claim.